HeuristNetwork/heurist-map/docs/configuration.md

 runtime environment
 + persisted settings
 + optional map state
-+ optional direct MapDocument
 ```

 The persisted configuration is therefore **part of** the bootstrap, not an alternative bootstrap format.

 This also prevents configuration precedence from being evaluated in multiple places.
-The host prepares the effective `settings` once, and `heurist-map` consumes them without rebuilding a competing configuration from runtime fields.
+The wrapper/host prepares the effective persisted settings before startup.
+The only current compatibility exception is the temporary legacy default/selection symbology bridge described above; it fills missing runtime defaults without modifying persisted settings.

 ## 4. Standalone `heurist-map` initialisation